Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: MOMA – Montpellier Management

-Summary: Our program is offered both in-person and online, from the third year of undergraduate studies (Bachelor's level) to the second year of Master's studies (Master's level).
-We wish to experiment with Generative AI across all our courses: to produce new advanced digital resources (video lectures, exercise solutions) and also to generate multiple-choice quizzes.
-We also plan to produce videos presenting the program for communication with our external partners.
+Summary: Our program is offered both in-person and via e-learning from the third year of the bachelor’s degree through the second year of the master’s degree.
+We would like to experiment with generative AI across all our courses: to produce new advanced digital resources (lecture videos, exercise solutions) and also to generate multiple-choice questions.
+We also wish to produce videos presenting the program for communication with our external partners.
 These educational resources will be used for both our in-person and online courses.

 Component: MOMA – Montpellier Management

 Summary: The InnovIAMOMA project aims to integrate generative artificial intelligence tools to help revolutionize higher education at the University of Montpellier.
-These technologies will enable the creation of personalized and interactive training modules, increasing student engagement and understanding, and better equipping them for academic success.
-InnovIAMOMA represents a major pedagogical advancement, promising to contribute significantly to increased university success rates.
+These technologies will enable the creation of personalized and interactive learning modules, increasing student engagement and understanding, and better equipping them to succeed in their degree programs.
+InnovIAMOMA represents a major pedagogical breakthrough, promising to contribute significantly to increasing university graduation rates.

-Summary: Oral health, according to the WHO, is the condition of the mouth, teeth, and orofacial structures that enables individuals to perform essential functions such as eating, breathing, and speaking, encompassing psychosocial dimensions.
-Oral pathologies are currently a public health issue.
-Through video clips featuring professionals from various fields, we will explore the key factors of oral health, including risk factors, links to general health, orofacial pathologies, and individual prophylaxis.
+Abstract: According to the WHO, oral health is the state of the mouth, teeth, and orofacial structures that enables individuals to perform essential functions, such as eating, breathing, and speaking, and encompasses psychosocial dimensions.
+Oral diseases remain a public health challenge today.
+Through short video segments featuring a multidisciplinary panel of experts, we will explore the key factors of oral health, including risk factors, links to general health, orofacial diseases, and individual preventive care.

 Back to the Pharmacy of the Future:

-Summary: The Molecular Toxicology practical work will be modernized to improve the success rate of approximately 250 second-year pharmacy students.
-Through a professional simulation in a pharmacy of the future, their objective will be to adjust medication dosages based on patients' genetic information.
-We will integrate a competency-based approach, peer assessment, flipped classroom pedagogy, and digital learning activities.
+Abstract: The Molecular Toxicology laboratory course will be updated to improve the academic success of approximately 250 second-year pharmacy students.
+Through a professional simulation set in a pharmacy of the future, students will aim to adjust medication dosages based on patients’ genetic information.
+We will incorporate a competency-based approach, peer assessment, flipped learning, and digital edutainment activities.

-Summary: This project aims to create a digital version of the paper-based pharmacy quiz game developed in response to a previous digital project call.
-The goal is to enable pharmacy students to work independently and review their course material collaboratively with peers using communication tools.
-Furthermore, we intend to foster peer assessment among students so they can develop transferable skills in pharmacy and communication.
+Abstract: The goal of this project is to create a digital version of the paper-based “Times Up Pharmacy” game developed as part of a previous call for digital project proposals.
+The goal here is to enable pharmacy students to work independently and review the topics covered in their degree program in collaboration with classmates using communication tools.
+Additionally, we aim to encourage peer assessment among students so that they can acquire cross-disciplinary skills in pharmacy and communication.

-Abstract: As part of study semesters and various exchange programs, the University of Montpellier (UM) welcomes several hundred international students each year, for whom the French language presents a number of challenges.
-This project proposes using AI (specifically LLMs) to implement a real-time automatic translation system.
-We aim for a pedagogical tool comprised of hardware and software that is non-intrusive for instructors and easily accessible for students.
+Abstract: As part of study abroad programs and various exchange initiatives, the University of Marseille welcomes several hundred international students each year, for whom the French language presents a number of challenges.
+This project proposes to use AI (specifically large language models) to develop a real-time machine translation system.
+Our goal is to create an educational tool consisting of hardware and software that is non-intrusive for the instructor and easy for students to access.

 Project Leader: Anaïs DEAS